andymac-2/milestoneMap/docs/Instructions.md

 # Overview
 ## What problem are we were trying to solve?
-For a Programme Manager working in the IT delivery space what we want to monitor (and communicate consitently) at the high level is:
+For a Programme Manager working in the IT delivery space what we want to monitor (and communicate consistently) at the high level is:
 1. What the projects and programmes are delivering and when (Milestones)?
 2. How confident are we that we will meet that delivery (Health)?
 3. Is the delivery reliant on anything else (Dependency)?